Monday – May 8, 2023

 of our method are also discussed thoroughly.

-One Step Further Beyond Trilinear Interpolation and Central Differences: Triquadratic Reconstruction and its Analytic Derivative, Balazs Csebfalvi
+- One Step Further Beyond Trilinear Interpolation and Central Differences: Triquadratic Reconstruction and its Analytic Derivatives at the Cost of One Additional Texture Fetch, Balazs Csebfalvi

 Recently, it has been shown that the quality of GPU-based trilinear volume resampling can be significantly improved if